Offsite Gallery December 1 – January 12, 2024

-Save the date: December 2, 5-7pm for an opening reception.
+Save the date: January 6 for Finn’s Art Talk and Demo at our Offsite Gallery at MacArthur Center.
 Free and open to the public.

 Foreign Bodies